 How to Care for Feral Cats in the Winter

-I should note that there is a difference between a stray cat that is simply lost or has been abandoned and a feral cat that has always been in the wild.
-A stray cat can generally be caught and rehomed with a loving family.
-A feral cat is not used to people and will probably never make a good indoor cat.
-That isn’t to say that they may not become used to you enough to visit your home regularly, but they may never be tame enough to come to you for love and hugs.
+But, a feral cat is not used to people.
+And, it will probably never make a good indoor cat.
+That isn’t to say that they may not become used to you enough to visit your home regularly.
+But, they may never be tame enough to come to you for love and hugs.

-You can make the winter easier for both types of cats by following the tips above.
+But, you can make the winter easier for both types of cats by following the tips above.
 So, how cold is too cold for cats?